bmeloche/LightFront/README.txt

 Here's the easiest installation - LightFront at the root of your website:

-1) Choose skeleton or sample1.
-Unzip that to your site root.
-Example below.
+1) Unzip LightFront.zip to a folder on your computer.
+Don't unzip it to its final destination.
+We're going to move only selected directories in.

+2) Go to the examples folder.
+Copy the skeleton folder your application root.
+Example below:

 webroot
 	L-- controller
+	L-- model
 	L-- view
 	L-- assets (example... not a requirement)
 		L-- css